 The Best Easter Movies to Stream on Netflix and Amazon Prime

 When it comes to holidays, Easter doesn’t get nearly the same movie love as Christmas.
 But that doesn’t mean that there aren’t some Easter-themed movies worth watching.
-Both Netflix and Amazon Prime have a solid selection of Easter-appropriate films you can stream this holiday weekend, from those that deal with the holiday’s religious meaning to family-friendly animated flicks with cute rabbits.
-Consider queuing up these movies when you sit down in from the TV on Sunday evening.
+Both Netflix and Amazon Prime have a solid selection of Easter-appropriate films you can stream this holiday weekend, from those that deal with the holiday’s religious meaning to family-friendly flicks with cute rabbits.
+Consider queuing up these movies or shows when you sit down in from the TV on Sunday evening.

 The best Easter movies on Netflix

 Whether you’re in the mood for drama, comedy, or something animated this Easter, Netflix has got you covered.